 The rooms are tastefully decorated in – what else– chocolaty brown, gold, and burgundy.
 Our room had two queen beds, a lounge chair and a mini fridge in addition to the usual amenities.

-A weekend getaway to Hershey, PA offers the perfect blend of holiday spirit, family fun, and sweet, delicious chocolate!
+A Christmas weekend getaway to Hershey, PA offers the perfect blend of holiday lights, family fun, and sweet, delicious chocolate!

 Pin it for later!

 Shannon Entin is a travel writer and chocolate lover.
-She shares her adventures at 100RoutesAcrossAmerica.com.
+She shares her adventures at TV Traveler.